 The Company sometimes limits its exposure to interest rate fluctuations by entering into interest rate swap agreements.
 The interest rate swap agreements moderate the Company's exposure to interest rate risk by effectively converting the interest on variable rate debt to a fixed rate.
 The Company measures its interest rate swap derivatives at fair value on a recurring basis.
-The effective portion of changes in the fair value of derivatives designated and that qualify as cash flow hedges are recorded in accumulated other comprehensive income (loss) and are subsequently reclassified into earnings in the period that the hedged transaction affects earnings.
-The ineffective portion of the change in fair value of the derivatives is recognized directly into earnings.
+The changes in the fair value of derivatives designated and that qualify as cash flow hedges are recorded in accumulated other comprehensive income (loss) and are subsequently reclassified into earnings in the period that the hedged transaction affects earnings.

 Information regarding the Company's interest rate swaps measured at fair value, which are classified within Level 2 of the GAAP fair value hierarchy, is presented below (dollars in thousands):

-As of June 30, 2017 and December 31, 2016, the Company had outstanding interest rate swaps with aggregate notional amounts of $595.0 million and $425.0 million, respectively, designated as cash flow hedges.
-As of June 30, 2017, the Company's swaps had a weighted average remaining term of approximately 4.0 years.
-The fair value of these swaps are presented within accounts payable and accrued liabilities and other assets in the Company's balance sheets, and the Company recognizes any changes in the fair value as an adjustment of accumulated other comprehensive income (loss) within equity to the extent of their effectiveness.
-If the forward rates at June 30, 2017 remain constant, the Company estimates that during the next 12 months, the Company would reclassify into earnings approximately $1.0 million of the unrealized losses included in accumulated other comprehensive income (loss).
-If market interest rates increase above the 1.51% weighted average fixed rate under these interest rate swaps the Company will benefit from net cash payments due to it from the counterparty to the interest rate swaps.
+As of September 30, 2018 and December 31, 2017, the Company had outstanding interest rate swaps with aggregate notional amounts of $720.0 million and $595.0 million, respectively, designated as cash flow hedges.
+As of September 30, 2018, the Company's swaps had a weighted average remaining term of approximately 4.1 years.
+The fair value of these swaps are presented within accounts payable and accrued liabilities and other assets in the Company's balance sheets, and the Company recognizes any changes in the fair value as an adjustment of accumulated other comprehensive income (loss) within equity.
+If the forward rates at September 30, 2018 remain constant, the Company estimates that during the next 12 months, the Company would reclassify into earnings approximately $6.1 million of the unrealized gains included in accumulated other comprehensive income (loss).
+If market interest rates are above the 1.77% weighted average fixed rate under these interest rate swaps, the Company benefits from net cash payments due from its swap counterparties.

-There were no transfers between levels during the six months ended June 30, 2017 and 2016.
+There were no transfers between levels of the three-tier fair value measurement hierarchy during the nine months ended September 30, 2018 and 2017.
 For financial assets and liabilities that utilize Level 2 inputs, the Company utilizes both direct and indirect observable price quotes, including LIBOR yield curves.
 The Company uses valuation techniques for Level 2 financial assets and liabilities which include LIBOR yield curves at the reporting date as well as assessing counterparty credit risk.
 Counterparties to these contracts are highly rated financial institutions.
 Although the Company has determined that the majority of the inputs used to value its derivatives fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with the Company's derivatives utilize Level 3 inputs, such as estimates of current credit spreads, to evaluate the likelihood of default by the Company and the counterparties.
-As of June 30, 2017, the Company determined that the effect of credit valuation adjustments on the overall valuation of its derivative positions are not significant to the overall valuation of its derivatives.
+As of September 30, 2018, the Company determined that the effect of credit valuation adjustments on the overall valuation of its derivative positions are not significant to the overall valuation of its derivatives.
 Therefore, the Company has determined that its derivative valuations are appropriately classified in Level 2 of the fair value hierarchy.

 Fair Value Disclosures

-The fair values of fixed rate mortgages were estimated using the discounted estimated future cash payments to be made on such debt; the discount rates used approximated current market rates for loans, or groups of loans, with similar maturities and credit quality (categorized within Level 2 of the fair value hierarchy).
-The combined principal balance of the Company's fixed rate mortgages payable was approximately $188.9 million as of June 30, 2017 with a fair value of approximately $201.8 million.
-In determining the fair value, the Company estimated a weighted average market interest rate of approximately 3.84%, compared to the weighted average contractual interest rate of 5.20%.
-The combined principal balance of the Company's fixed rate mortgages was approximately $201.7 million as of December 31, 2016 with a fair value of approximately $214.0 million.
-In determining the fair value as of December 31, 2016, the Company estimated a weighted average market interest rate of approximately 3.89%, compared to the weighted average contractual interest rate of 5.25%.
+The combined principal balance of the Company's fixed rate mortgages payable was approximately $269.4 million as of September 30, 2018 with a fair value of approximately $272.4 million (categorized within Level 2 of the fair value hierarchy).
+In determining the fair value, the Company estimated a weighted average market interest rate of approximately 4.57%, compared to the weighted average contractual interest rate of 4.85%.
+The combined principal balance of the Company's fixed rate mortgages was approximately $271.5 million as of December 31, 2017 with a fair value of approximately $282.6 million.
+In determining the fair value as of December 31, 2017, the Company estimated a weighted average market interest rate of approximately 4.04%, compared to the weighted average contractual interest rate of 4.87%.

 The entire disclosure for the fair value of financial instruments (as defined), including financial assets and financial liabilities (collectively, as defined), and the measurements of those instruments as well as disclosures related to the fair value of non-financial assets and liabilities.
 Such disclosures about the financial instruments, assets, and liabilities would include: (1) the fair value of the required items together with their carrying amounts (as appropriate); (2) for items for which it is not practicable to estimate fair value, disclosure would include: (a) information pertinent to estimating fair value (including, carrying amount, effective interest rate, and maturity, and (b) the reasons why it is not practicable to estimate fair value; (3) significant concentrations of credit risk including: (a) information about the activity, region, or economic characteristics identifying a concentration, (b) the maximum amount of loss the entity is exposed to based on the gross fair value of the related item, (c) policy for requiring collateral or other security and information as to accessing such collateral or security, and (d) the nature and brief description of such collateral or security; (4) quantitative information about market risks and how such risks are managed; (5) for items measured on both a recurring and nonrecurring basis information regarding the inputs used to develop the fair value measurement; and (6) for items presented in the financial statement for which fair value measurement is elected: (a) information necessary to understand the reasons for the election, (b) discussion of the effect of fair value changes on earnings, (c) a description of [similar groups] items for which the election is made and the relation thereof to the balance sheet, the aggregate carrying value of items included in the balance sheet that are not eligible for the election; (7) all other required (as defined) and desired information.